 - Reconnect the sample line to the sample port on the electrical cabinet.

-- Open the ball valve at the nitrogen storage tank to resume normal N2 flow to the analyzer.
+- Open the ball valve at the nitrogen storage tank to resume normal nitrogen flow to the analyzer.

 - Restart the generator and allow the system to fully cycle before evaluating purity output.

-If your system was producing acceptable purity prior to a PM event and purity has since dropped, analyzer calibration is one of the first things to verify.
-Common post-PM scenarios that can affect purity readings include:
+If your system was producing acceptable purity before a PM and purity has since dropped, analyzer calibration is one of the first things to check.
+Common post-PM causes include:

-- New CMS material added to the beds — beds may require additional cycle time to equilibrate after a top-off or full media replacement
+- New CMS material added to the beds.
+The beds may need additional cycle time to equilibrate after a top-off or full media replacement.

-- Sample line reconnected improperly, allowing ambient air to influence sensor readings
+- Sample line reconnected improperly, allowing ambient air to influence the sensor reading.

-If recalibrating the analyzer does not restore expected purity levels, contact our support team to schedule a remote diagnostic session or field visit.
+If recalibrating the analyzer does not restore expected purity, contact our support team to schedule a remote diagnostic session or field visit.